 This prerequisite is automatically installed when you run the Pulse setup program.
 The setup program automatically checks your system for a compatible version.
 If a compatible version is detected, you can quit the system check.
 If a compatible version is not detected, you will be prompted to download and install it.
+See "Installing and Activating Pulse" on page 51.

-(!)
-IMPORTANT: Software vendors commonly redistribute different versions of Visual C++ with their programs.
+(I) IMPORTANT: Software vendors commonly redistribute different versions of Visual C++ with their programs.
 If your system is running more that one version of Visual C++, you do not want to delete or uninstall any version from your system as doing so can render any linked software programs inoperable.